Stockdog of Distinction FAQ

 Do the SOD and SOD-X awards require that recipients compete in USBCHA trials?

 No. There are many ISDS-style trials held around the country that are not USBCHA sanctioned.
 The award did originally specify USBCHA sanctioning, but when questioned by a member, the board changed it to just describe open field work at an ISDS-style trial.
-That was the original intent of the award, was to put focus on open field work, versus arena work, since open field work is the primary purpose for which our breed was developed.
+That was the original intent of the award, was to put the focus on open field work, versus arena work, since open field work is the primary purpose for which our breed was developed.
 Whether a trial is sanctioned, and by whom, is irrelevant to the intent of the award.

-I’m concerned that BCSA is “promoting” USBCHA by encouraging members to compete in ISDS-style trials, when some prominent USBCHA members have expressed “anti-AKC” sentiments.
+I’m concerned that BCSA is “promoting” USBCHA by encouraging members to compete in ISDS-style trials when some prominent USBCHA members have expressed “anti-AKC” sentiments.
 Should BCSA be supporting an organization that does not offer reciprocal support back to us?

 It is true that some USBCHA members are not supportive of our organization and do not feel that we share the same goals.
 But we beg to differ, we feel that the goals of both organizations are the same—to preserve and protect our breed, and to inspire Border Collie breeders to continue to develop excellence in the field, and sound, healthy, well-constructed dogs.
 And, not all USBCHA members and competitors are in disagreement with our club.
-So, it’s not fair to stigmatize an entire organization’s membership based upon a few outspoken individuals, and declare that we won’t cooperate with any of them.
+So, it’s not fair to stigmatize an entire organization’s membership based upon a few outspoken individuals and declare that we won’t cooperate with any of them.

 I notice that BCSA sometimes gives money to support USBCHA trials, such as the Kentucky Bluegrass and the National Sheepdog Finals.
 Why do we give money to an organization that sometimes speaks against AKC?

 Our club has, for many years, felt it important to financially support open field trials.
 We feel that their continued accessibility is imperative in providing a forum for comparing breeding stock and preserving our breed’s working ability.
-Our club gives several grants each year to help fund AKC B course trials, and our board has always been willing to consider other requests for funding of non-AKC trials as well, if they feature open field work.
+Our club gives several grants each year to help fund AKC B course trials, and our board has always been willing to consider other requests for funding of non-AKC trials as well if they feature open field work.
 It doesn’t matter who sanctions the trial, or if it’s sanctioned by anybody at all.
 If the trial features open field work, it is good for our breed and aligned with our club’s mission to promote working heritage, so we would like to support as many such trials as we can.

 And, we feel it’s important to promote peaceful relations amongst all Border Collie owners.
-Sometimes humble kindness is the first step towards truce.
-And we feel it’s imperative to discourage the us-and-them mentality, instead we should focus on our common goals and love for the breed and its heritage.
+Sometimes humble kindness is the first step towards a truce.
+And we feel it’s imperative to discourage the us-and-them mentality, instead, we should focus on our common goals and love for the breed and its heritage.
 The organizers of trials who have accepted our donations have always been gracious and appreciative of the gift, and harbor no ill will towards BCSA.
 And it’s important to note, BCSA has never given money directly to USBCHA, it has only offered financial support of actual trials.